wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 PROTIP: Outsystems runs web and mobile apps as .NET DLLs on Windows-based servers within their private cloud (as PaaS like Salesforce) or on-prem servers.

-App resources are in Outsystem servers (within their cloud or on-prem), so apps are developed using their IDE installed on Windows, Linux, and macOS laptops.
+App resources are in Outsystem servers (within their cloud or on-prem), so apps are developed using their <a href="#ServiceStudio">"Service Studio" IDE</a> installed on Windows, Linux, and macOS laptops.
 However, "no network, no work".